Multi-indice B-series: Introduction

 In general, $f : \mathbb{R}^n \to \mathbb{R}^n$ in \eqref{eq:ivp} is a smooth vector field and the elementary differential $F_f$ associates vector fields to trees in an inductive way \cite{HLW2006}, i.e., $F_f[B_+(e)]:=f$ and for a tree $t=B_+(t_1,\ldots,t_n)$

 where $f^{(n)}$ denotes the $n$-th derivative of $f$ -- which is a $n$-linear mapping.
 As examples, we consider

+To get the convergence of the series \eqref{eq:Bseries}, same as in \cite[p.57]{HLW2006}, we assume that $f$ is an analytic function and the linear map $\alpha(\tau)$ satisfies $\alpha(\tau) \lesssim C^{|\tau|}$ for some constant $C$.
+Then \eqref{eq:Bseries} is bounded by a power series of $Ch$.
+Therefore, if $h$ sufficiently small, it will converge.

 The mapping $F_f$, as defined in \eqref{eq:elementarydiff}, which assigns a specific vector field to each tree, can be more precisely characterised as a pre-Lie morphism.
 This morphism operates from the free pre-Lie algebra (in a single generator), defined on non-planar rooted trees, to vector fields.
 To elaborate on this, we first revisit the notion of (left) pre-Lie algebra.

-Throughout the remainder of the paper, we denote by $\mathbb{K}$ the base field of characteristic zero, over which all algebraic structures \cite{cartierpatras2021,manchon2011} are defined.
+Throughout the remainder of the paper, we denote by $\mathbb{K}$ (which is specifically $\mathbb{R}$ in this paper) the base field of characteristic zero, over which all algebraic structures \cite{cartierpatras2021,manchon2011} are defined.

 \begin{definition} A (left) pre-Lie algebra $(\mathfrak g,\triangleright)$ consists of a vector space $\mathfrak g$ with bilinear operation $\triangleright: \mathfrak g \times \mathfrak g \to \mathfrak g$ which satisfies for $x,y,z \in \mathfrak g$ the left pre-Lie identity